 To break the cycle of abuse and neglect by mending spirits and renewing hope.

-Claudine and Shelby Williams offered to help with fundraising and organized a successful gala called the “Nite of Stars.”
-With the help of Forrest Duke, the entertainment columnist at the Las Vegas Review Journal at the time, they convinced stars including Jack Benny, Shecky Greene, Bob Hope and Frank Sinatra to perform.
+Claudine and Shelby Williams assisted with fundraising and organized a successful gala called the “Nite of Stars.”
+With the help of Forrest Duke, the entertainment columnist at the Las Vegas Review Journal, they convinced stars including Jack Benny, Shecky Greene, Bob Hope and Frank Sinatra to perform.
 Held November 15, 1966, at the Riviera Hotel, the event was a great success, raising more than $30,000.

-From 1970 until 2000, Father Herbert A. Ward directed the campus.
-Under his leadership, St. Jude’s Ranch became one of Southern Nevada’s most visible and successful nonprofit organizations.
-It has expanded its' programs to Las Vegas to offer related services such as housing for homeless families and singles, employment and education assistance and sibling preservation for families separated in the foster care system.
+Under the leadership of Father Herbert Ward, Executive Director from 1970-2000, St. Jude’s Ranch became one of Southern Nevada’s most visible and successful nonprofit organizations.
+Over time, the organization grew and expanded its programs into two locations in Las Vegas, offering related services such as housing for homeless families and singles, employment and education assistance, sibling preservation for families separated in foster care and family support services to provide caregivers skills and resources they need before children are removed from the home.

 Our Core Values